Convergence estimation and characteristic analysis of a two-level iterative algorithm for the discretized three-temperature energy linear systems: 3-T energy equations and the PCTL algorithm

 \subsection{PCTL algorithm}

-In the reference \cite{Xu2009algebraic}, Xu e.t. think that there are two main difficulties in solving the 3T linear system \cref{eq:main} by the classical AMG method.
-Due to the coupling of the three types of variables, the structure of the coarse-level operator under classical coarsening and interpolation processes becomes much complicated, and the performance of the general point relaxation and block relaxation based on grid points decreases.
-Realizing it, the authors proposed a physical-variable based coarsening strategy based on the characteristic of the matrix $A$, with the electron temperature variables as coarse points and the others as fine points.
-Combined with the C/F block relaxation, the PCTL algorithm decouples the fully coupled 3T linear systems \cref{eq:main} into some individual scalar subsystems that are easier to solve.
-Moreover, the interpolation operator in the PCTL algorithm is selected as
+Realizing that the coupling relations of the 3-T linear systems makes the classical AMG algorithm inapplicable, Xu et al. \cite{Xu2009algebraic} proposed a specific coarsening strategy based on the structure and the properties of the 3-T linear systems.
+Combined with the C/F block relaxation, the PCTL algorithm decouples the fully coupled 3-T linear system \cref{eq:main} into some individual scalar subsystems that are easier to solve, which is described as in \cref{alg:pctl}.
+Details of the PCTL algorithm can also refer to \cite{Huang2022aSetup}.